Using Your Frozen Eggs: From Cryopreservation to IVF Success

 from freezing to baby

-vitrification and cryostorage
+vitrification and cryostorage of eggs

 timing your pregnancy